Dr-Passmore/hobby-blog/blog/2024-04-21-Steam-Game-Recommendation.md

 draft: true
 ---

 Building a game recommendation system proved to be an interesting experience.
 Thanks to many years of Steam sales and Humble Bundles, I have built up a significant backlog of videogames.
+However, games are difficult to put into clear categories and frequently depend on common game mechanics.

 ![Insert Soul](https://personalblogimages.blob.core.windows.net/websiteimages/game-recommender.webp)